seangtkelley/seangtkelley.github.io/_posts/2018-04-07-late-night-sexism.md

 ---
 layout: post
 title: "Visualizing Sexism in Conan O'Brien's YouTube Video Titles Using Wordclouds"
 desc: "Late night television video clips dominate my consumption habits on youtube.
 While watching these hosts, I started to notice O'Brien's videos appearing in the recommended videos.
 At first, I dismissed them as normal considering I was watching a considerable amount of late night shows.
 However, I began to notice a difference in the way O'Brien (or most likely his team) titles the interview videos.
-When the guest is man, the titles seem normal, usually something to do with a book they're releasing or a movie their in.
-But when the host is woman, the titles are noticeably more sexual and provocative."
+When the guest is a man, the titles seem normal.
+It is usually something to do with a book they're releasing or a movie they're in.
+But when the host is a woman, the titles are noticeably more sexual and provocative."
 tag: "Data Analysis"
 author: "Sean Kelley"
 thumb: "/img/blog/2018-04-07-late-night-sexism/conan-banner.jpg"
 date: 2018-04-07
 ---

-I'll admit I spend considerable amount of time on YouTube.
+I'll admit I a spend considerable amount of time on YouTube.
 I consume mountains of videos ranging from [eurobeat mixes](https://www.youtube.com/watch?v=cq4s8hrTNT8), to [dash cam montages](https://www.youtube.com/user/DashCamOwnersAustral), to [tensorflow tutorials](https://www.youtube.com/watch?v=2FmcHiLCwTU), to [political video essays](https://www.youtube.com/watch?v=EvXROXiIpvQ).
 However, some of my favorite content are the clips posted by late night television shows.
 Colbert, Meyers, Noah, and Oliver always put a funny spin on modern politics and present some compelling interviews.

 While watching these hosts, I started to notice O'Brien's videos appearing in the recommended videos.
 At first, I dismissed them as normal considering I was watching a considerable amount of late night shows.
 However, I began to notice a difference in the way O'Brien (or most likely his team) titles the interview videos.
 When the guest is man, the titles seem normal, usually something to do with a book they're releasing or a movie their in.
 But when the host is woman, the titles are noticeably more sexual and provocative.